arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 | on board console to USB  | Yes                 | Yes                 |                                                                         |
 | on board bus sniffing    | Limited             | Limited             | Only hardware support                                                   |

-This provides a general idea how the Portenta Max Carrier will perform depending on the paired Portenta board.
-Each feature is explained in the following section after quick guide covering how to properly interface the Portenta boards.
+This provides a general idea of how the Portenta Max Carrier will perform depending on the paired Portenta board.
+Each feature is explained in the following section after a quick guide covering how to properly interface the Portenta boards.

 ### Using Portenta X8 with Linux